Kintiru/blog/_posts/en/calculus/2023-01-31-Definite Intergral Basics.md

 Definite Integral represents area between the function and x axis.

+If the area is above the x axis, the result will be positive.

-if the area is under the x axis, the result will be negative.
+If the area is under the x axis, the result will be negative.

+In other words, it means the total change of $F(x)$ from $a$ to $b$.

+So if the derivative is at negative value, the fucntion $F(x)$ will decrease, and it is the reason why the integral or the area under x axis is negative.

 $$
 \begin{gather}